Updated: Oct 14, 2021

 One common pattern is that we ignore these basics until something happens that makes us recognize we want/need to make a change.
 For example, perhaps you fall off of meditating in the morning and then notice that you’re becoming more and more anxious.
 Or you stop exercising because you’re too busy and then notice that your stress level skyrockets.

 I am going to encourage you right now to set an intention to engage in these healthy habits even if you’re feeling good.
 It will change your life.

 Do you aspire to the income goals of Ellen?
 Oprah?
 They meditate every single day.
 They’re two of the most successful women in the world, yet every day they continue to work on themselves with this foundational activity.

 Do you aspire to the fitness level of The Rock?
 Every day he eats well and he exercises.
 He likely has days, weeks or even months that he just doesn’t feel like sticking to it.
 But he does it anyway and puts one foot in front of the other.

 Now I want you to reflect on your own life for a moment.
-What is one change that you can make in order to start a healthy foundational habit?
+What is one change that you can make to start a healthy foundational habit?

 I’d love to hear what you have to say in the comments below!